 Sepia toning a digital photo with Photoshop or another editing program is much simpler.
 First, if the image isn't already black-and-white, convert it to grayscale by clicking Layer, then New Adjustment Layer, then Photo Filter.
 When the New Layer dialogue box comes up, set the values to Color-none, Mode-normal and Opacity-100 percent.
 In the Photo Filter dialogue box, enter these settings: Filter-Sepia, Density-50 percent, Preserve Luminosity-selected.
 You can experiment with altering the density to change the image [source: Apple].

-For more on photography basics, check out the links on the next page.
+For more on photography basics, check out the links below.